The Formal Bit

-- Learning Log is essentially a blog.
-A record of what I think, what I’m learning, why I’m doing what I’m doing, ideas I’m having for approaches, and images I’ve taken for various reasons at various times.
+- Learning Log is a blog.
+A record of what I think, what I’m learning, why I’m doing what I’m doing, ideas I’m having for approaches I could / did take, and images I’ve taken for various reasons at various times.
 It’s all inspired by the course, it’s all about learning.

 Unless marked otherwise, all photos on this site are mine.
 If they are taken before I started course and used for any reason (which is never in assignments, obviously) then that is clearly marked.

 I was born in west London and grew up in Ruislip Manor and Northwood, which was an idyllic place to grow up really.
 I went to a strict school and I hated every single moment of it.
 I had to wear a tie (a proper one, not one that clips on), a beret and a blazer.
 The headmistress didn’t like me because my parents were divorced.

 My dad was a telecom engineer for BT and he spent most of his working life installing and fixing phones in strip clubs and porn shops around Shaftesbury Avenue in London.
 That goes some way to explaining the scrapbook full of business cards from prostitutes collected from phone-boxes in Soho.
 It doesn’t explain the excessive Bob Dylan habit.
 He now lives in Germany with wife number three who is not mad, which makes his hit rate for non-mad wives 1/3.